SoHo Weekly News: Final decision

-The unionization of the paper in its last year of operation was a factor in the ultimate decision to close; in response to voting in the union, ANG instructed Leese to either shut down or sell the paper, which in turn impacted staff morale.
-Also contributing to the downfall was a pending lawsuit by Susan Sontag.
-On February 6, 1982, Sontag gave a speech critical of communism at The Town Hall.
-Later that month, SWN published Sontag's comments (as did The Nation).
-This coverage proved popular with SWN's readership but also prompted Sontag to file a $50,000 lawsuit against the paper for copyright infringement.
+The unionization of the paper in its last year of operation was a factor in the ultimate decision to close; in response to voting in the union, ANG instructed Leese to either shut down or sell the paper.
+This damaged staff morale, although The Washington Post reported that staff reaction to the announcement was "bittersweet".
 Leese said the paper had lost $2 million in the previous year on operations with no prospects of making the paper profitable.
-He said that despite growing circulation, the paper had needed to increase advertising by six pages per issue, which the owners did not believe was possible.
+Despite growing circulation, the paper needed to increase advertising by six pages per issue, which the owners did not believe was possible.
 Another spokesman put the total losses at $6 million.

+Reflecting on her time at SWN after being informed of the shutdown, dance reviewer Marcia Siegel wrote that it was widely known that the paper was in financial trouble.
+She put some of the blame on Goldstein, saying that his inexperience in the business made him underestimate how much money it would take to start a newspaper in New York.
+Siegel likened hearing the final news of the paper's demise to hearing of "the sudden death of a friend".